BaeKY/kube-lab/packages/helm-value-inferrer/README.md

 ## Introduction

-- Infer schema type of Helm Chart's `value.yaml` on other languages like typescript.
+- Generate schema type of Helm Chart's `value.yaml` to other languages.(typescript, golang, swift, etc...)
   - Internally use `helm show values <chart-name>`.

 ## How to use?

-1. `pnpm check-dependency` on `helm-load`'s root.
-And install dependencies.
+1. `pnpm check-dependency`
 2. `pnpm link:global`.
 3. Go to package for using Helm. (ex - `<root>/chart/`).
 4. `load-helm <helm-chart-name> <lang-for-get-type-inference>`.